 - Menus that are accessible by voice response

-Auto attendants stand out because they are easy to implement into any office environment – they shorten wait times and help customers get to the right department.
+Auto attendants are easy to implement, shorten customer wait times, and connect callers to the right department.
 They are also something to consider for small businesses that don’t need overly complex menus for their customers.